-This chapter is about using XML Schema with Oracle XML DB.
 An XML schema is in general a much more powerful way to define XML document structure than is a DTD.
 You can nevertheless use DTDs to some extent with Oracle XML DB.

 Like an XML schema, A DTD is a set of rules that define the allowable structure of an XML document.
 DTDs are text files that derive their format from SGML.
 They can be associated with an XML document by using DTD element

 DOCTYPE or by using an external file through a